 22. Use vertical space

-Lacking wall space?
+Looking for storage ideas for a smaller kitchen?
 Suspend shelves from your kitchen ceiling instead.
 This is an effective way of storing and displaying glassware, cake stands and so on – as this sleek design by Hub Kitchens demonstrates.

 If you can, try and keep storage like this over a workspace.
 For one, it means everything is near to where you are likely to use it, but it will also keep the rest of the kitchen free from visual clutter.

 Not a kitchen storage idea per se, but if you are in the stages of planning a kitchen extension, you will kick yourself for not including a dedicated space for doing the laundry.
 A utility room will not only keep white goods and noisy appliances out of the kitchen, but also provides space to hide away all of your cleaning products.

 It doesn't need to be huge – enough space for the washing machine and a few shelves will be practical and help declutter your main kitchen.
 You could even turn your utility into a multipurpose boot room as seen below in this useful space by Lewis Alderson.

 Even the most luxurious kitchen needs to be functional.
 Keen cooks will know that a lot of fruit and veg do much better when stored out of the fridge, but how do you store your veggies in a sleek and smart kitchen?

 Smallbone of Devizes have found a practical and good-looking solution in this kitchen – bespoke crates that slide right into the open cabinet shelves.

 If this gorgeous kitchen takes your fancy, you are going to want to go and check out our luxury kitchen design ideas too.